 If you or someone you know is in crisis and needs help now, call Lifeline - 13 11 14 or 000

-Most of us have had times when we’ve been very distressed, and have felt vulnerable.
+Most of us have had times when we've been distressed, and have felt vulnerable.
 At times, some of us may have had thoughts of doing something to end the pain, but not necessarily wanting to die.

 Are you experiencing suicidal thoughts?